Freddy444/Comp333-react-frontend/README.md

 # Frontend README
 This full-stack CRUD (Create, Read, Update, Delete) app features a React frontend that integrates with our PHP/MySQL backend through a REST API.

+##NEW FEATURE
+Sorts songs from least rated to highest rated and from highest rated to least rated
 ## Setup and Run the Frontend

 Follow these steps to set up and run the frontend in your local development environment: